Phineas and Ferb Get Busted!

-"Phineas and Ferb Get Busted!" (broadcast outside the United States and Canada as "At Last") is the 45th broadcast episode of the first season of the animated television series Phineas and Ferb.
-The episode aired on Disney XD in the United States on February 16, 2009.
-The episode follows Phineas and Ferb finally being caught by Phineas' mother (and Ferb's father) and sent to a reform school, where a harsh and cruel sergeant attempts to destroy their imagination by sitting them down to a commercial about good boys that mind-controlled them.
+"Phineas and Ferb Get Busted!" (broadcast outside the United States and Canada as "At Last") is the 16th episode, as well as the 45th broadcast episode of the first season of the animated television series Phineas and Ferb.
+The episode aired on Disney XD on February 16, 2009, and on Disney Channel on March 13, 2009, in the United States.
+The episode follows Phineas and Ferb finally being caught by their parents and sent to a reform school, where a harsh and cruel sergeant attempts to destroy their imagination by sitting them down to a commercial about good boys that mind-controlled them into the obedient drones.
 Candace goes to save them after she sees a news report about their horrible condition.

 The episode's story was written by the writing team Martin Olson and Bobby Gaylor and constructed into storyboard by Jon Colton Barry and Piero Piluso.
 Dan Povenmire, co-creator of Phineas and Ferb, directed it.
 Talk show personality Geraldo Rivera and veteran actor Clancy Brown guest star as television reporter Morty Williams and the school sergeant, respectively.